alexdarie/bbu-campus/lisp-prolog-algs/README.md

 ## Installation using Docker

 SWI-Prolog is a versatile implementation of the Prolog language.
-If you type `run -it swipl`, it should automatically pull the latest image (ofc, you'll need docker):
+If you type `run -it swipl`, it should automatically pull the latest image

 ```bash
 me$ docker run -it swipl